We are passionate about empowering and supporting our students to become proficient, confident and compassionate children's nurses.

-Our children's nursing students are highly respected within the trusts and clinical areas in which we work and we have a high rate of employability with 98% of our undergraduate children's nursing graduates in employment or in further study six months after graduating (HESA Destination of Leavers from Higher Education (DLHE) Survey 2016).
+Our students are highly respected within the NHS trusts and clinical areas we specialise in, and we have a high rate of employability, with 98% of our students working or studying six months after leaving us.

-Our experienced tutors have worked in a wide variety of clinical specialities, including:
+Our experienced tutors have worked in a wide variety of clinical specialities in community and hospital services, including:

 - accident and emergency